d4rk-kn1gh7/toy-vm/README.md

-# RVM
+# toy-vm

-A small register-based virtual machine written entirely from scratch in Rust.
+A toy register-based virtual machine written entirely from scratch in Rust.

 Registers are numbered R0-R7, and each is 32 bits in size.